Falaise, Calvados: Middle Ages

 Falaise, as it is sited today, probably came into being around the castle.

 The town was the birthplace of William the Conqueror, first of the Norman kings of England.
 He was frequently referred to as William the Bastard, on account of his being born out of wedlock to Herleva from Falaise, reputedly a tanner's daughter.

 The Château de Falaise (12th–13th century), which overlooks the town from a high crag (falaise), was formerly the seat of the Dukes of Normandy.
 Also, the Treaty of Falaise was signed at the castle in December 1174 between the captive William I, King of Scots, and the Plantagenet king of England, Henry II.

-At the end of the 12th centaury Philip II of France took control of Normandy and Falaise from the Normans, and building a new Tower for the towns castle, as well as restoring the Holy Trinity Church in the town.
+At the end of the 12th century Philip II of France took control of Normandy and Falaise from the Normans, and building a new Tower for the towns castle, as well as restoring the Holy Trinity Church in the town.

-The town was also the place that Rabbi Yom Tov of Falaise, grandchild of Rashi, held his rabbinical court, during the 13th centaury.
+The town was also the place that Rabbi Yom Tov of Falaise, grandchild of Rashi, held his rabbinical court, during the 13th century.

 During the Hundred Years' War the town remained under control of the English until 1450 when the French won the Siege of Falaise.